Oszkar/rusty2048/readme.md

 Some stuff is mixed between methods or traits, I'm just experimenting.
 I'm pretty sure I'm violating best practices here and there, input is welcome.

 In it's current state the game is not fully complete, tests remain to be added, bugs might be present.
-I am a heretic and commiting to master, I'll create release branches later.
+I am a heretic and commiting to master.

+On linux, the terminal is set to raw mode.
+This is to avoid the need of hitting ENTER after a keypress.
+This will unfortunately disable CTRL+C and I also had to add carriage return characters to the printouts (raw mode also disables carriage return).
+I am yet to find a better solution for this.

 ## Usage